Free Music for Facebook Videos That Won’t Get Flagged (Safe Sources + Proof)

 Pro Tip Icon Heads-up: A track can clear today and still trigger limits later, especially across regions.
 Keep a backup track ready for quick swaps.

 Meta Sound Collection gives you music and sound effects that Meta has cleared for videos you create and share on Facebook and Instagram.
-The Sound Collection terms grant a license for commercial and non-commercial use, which reduces surprises when you post from a Page or run a campaign.
+The Sound Collection terms grant a license for commercial and non-personal use, which reduces surprises when you post from a Page or run a campaign.
 That licensing scope makes it a cleaner baseline than random “free” uploads.

 Facebook audio selection screen showing 'Great music for your videos' with track tiles and 'Quick picks' categories including Reels Sound and Top Songs in Sound Collection.